ianlibanio/SeniorNPC/README.md

 # Senior NPC

-> Senior NPC is a NPC plugin that execute some actions on a selected place.
+> Senior NPC is a NPC plugin that execute some actions on a selected location.

 ## Installation